-McHugh hasn’t merely written about people in hot pursuit of adventure, but leapt into that chase himself.
-Major exploits include: membership on the first U.S. National Kayak Surf Team as it won a world championship in Ireland; heli-skiing off the crest of the Rockies; big wall climbing in Yosemite; leading a team of kayakers on a 400-mile sea-voyage from Oregon to San Francisco Bay; running marathons; plus making Class-V oar and paddle voyages down whitewater rivers – especially running 276 miles of the Colorado through the Grand Canyon to celebrate his 50th birthday.
+He hasn’t only written about those who pursue adventure, but leapt aboard that chase himself.
+His physical exploits include: membership on the first U.S. National Kayak Surf Team as it won a world championship in Ireland; heli-skiing off the crest of the Rockies and ski mountaineering summits in the Cascades; rock climbing in Yosemite; leading a team of kayakers on a 400-mile sea-voyage from Oregon to San Francisco Bay; running marathons; plus making Class-V oar and paddle voyages down whitewater rivers – especially running 276 miles of the Colorado through the Grand Canyon to celebrate his 50th birthday.

-McHugh’s media and publishing credits include: a pair of video documentaries produced for PBS, “The Eel, Life of a Threatened River” (1982) and “Return of the Desert Bighorn” (1984); a novel, “The Search for Goodbye-to-Rains” (1980, Island Press); a non-fiction book, “Wild Places – 20 Journeys into the North American Outdoors” (1996, Foghorn Press); a non-fiction book, “The Islands of San Francisco Bay” (2006, photographer James Martin published, McHugh supplied most of the text); a non-fiction book, “Alcatraz – the Official Guide” (2007, The Golden Gate National Parks Conservancy); a novel, “Deadlines” (2010, Cypress House, winner of Best Mystery from the National Indie Excellence Awards, and from the Bay Area Independent Publishers).
+Paul’s work includes: a pair of video documentaries produced for PBS, “The Eel, Life of a Threatened River” (1982) and “Return of the Desert Bighorn” (1984); “The Search for Goodbye-to-Rains” (1980, Island Press); “Wild Places – 20 Journeys into the North American Outdoors” (1996, Foghorn Press); “The Islands of San Francisco Bay” (2006, photographer James Martin published, McHugh supplied primary text); and “Alcatraz – the Official Guide” (2007, The Golden Gate National Parks Conservancy).

-A professional life in the media zone has equipped McHugh with the skills to perform on radio, television and the public-speaking circuit.
-He regularly appeared as a commentator on outdoor topics on live-TV at KRON, channel 4 in San Francisco (1994-5); he gave keynote addresses at the Trails and Greenways Conference (2007), the Osher Lifelong Learning Institute annual dinner (2009); and gave a series of visiting writer lectures at U.C.
+McHugh was a regular commenter on environment and sport issues on live-TV at KRON, channel 4 in San Francisco (1994-5); he gave keynote addresses at the Trails and Greenways Conference (2007), the Osher Lifelong Learning Institute annual dinner (2009); and gave a series of visiting writer lectures at U.C.
 Davis (2010).
-Post publication of “Deadlines,” lengthy radio interviews were conducted with: Michael Krasny on KQED; Rick Kleffel on KUSP; Russell Sadler on Jefferson Public Radio; and Jeff Callahan on Capitol Public Radio.
 In addition, besides stints of community theater, McHugh has mounted solo performance of original oratory at: the Mark Twain Cultural Center at Lake Tahoe; the Art Center in Gualala; the Siskiyou Mountain Foundation in Mount Shasta; and the Solano Library Foundation in Fairfield.

-Since the wild world is his school, McHugh doesn’t believe he’s yet graduated.
-However, he won a bachelor’s degree in English from Florida State University, with an emphasis on poetry and a minor in Psychology (Summa Cum Laude and Phi Beta Kappa).
+Since he considers our wide and wild world his school, and he’s still present and studying hard, McHugh does not yet consider himself a graduate.
+However, he did win a bachelor’s degree in English from Florida State University, with an emphasis on poetry and a minor in Psychology (Summa Cum Laude and Phi Beta Kappa).